tanishsingla51/ARWEAVE-DEV-CHALLANGE/Readme.md

 - Make sure MongoDB is running on your local machine or update the `MONGODB_URI` environment variable with the appropriate connection string.
 - You can customize the resource schema and endpoints according to your requirements.
 - Ensure proper error handling and validation in both backend and frontend code.
+- Ignore the deployed link its currently not working